 You can find gluten-free cupcakes, cookies, chocolate, etc. A wide array of foods that would traditionally be considered no-no’s in a traditional diet are now being marketed as not containing gluten.
 But, just because they are there is no gluten does not mean that you are able to indulge in them willy-nilly.

-It is easy when you are following a gluten-free diet to assume that “gluten free” is essentially another way of saying “this is healthy for you,” but rest assured that it is not.
-Just because something is gluten free does not mean that you can just indulge in it whenever you want.
+It is easy when you are following this diet to assume that “gluten-free” is essentially another way of saying “this is healthy for you,” but rest assured that it is not.
+Just because something is does have gluten does not mean that you can just indulge in it whenever you want.
 When following a gluten-free diet, you should still be focused on cutting calories, eating vegetables, fruits, and low-fat proteins; just like you would be on a regular diet.

 The way to avoid this is to simply realize that a gluten-free diet is just like every other diet.
 You need to count calories and you need to watch what you eat.
 Do not get into the habit of eating things just because they are labeled as “glutenfree.”
 If you plan on trying to lose weight while following a gluten-free diet, then you should also be using some sort of aid to help you keep track of things like calories and fat.

 As part of a gluten-free diet, you will be cutting out a lot of grains from your diet.
 However, it isn’t always worth cutting gluten out of your diet unless you need to, because whole grain bread is full of nutrients and vitamins that the body needs.
 For example, vitamins A and E, both of which are very important vitamins, are found in whole-grain bread.

 Vitamin A is vital for the functioning of various systems of the body, including your immune system, your circulatory system, and your kidneys.
 Likewise, vitamin E is essential for things like your vision and for protecting your cells from damage.
 So, needless to say, you want to make sure that you are receiving both of these vitamins.